Network Resiliency and Availability

 control plane node after a 5-10 second random delay.

-What types of data travel between the Konnect Cloud control plane and the data planes, and how?
+What types of data travel between the Kong Konnect control plane and the data planes, and how?

 There are two types of data that travel between the planes: configuration